pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 Now in your terminal run:
 `npm update`

-Next we will following code near the top of the `index.ts` file:
+Next we will add the following code near the top of the `index.ts` file:
 Add the following under the last `import` at the top of the file.

 ```typescript